enriquescribano/Database-System/Readme.txt

 README

-The assignment is developed by:

-	Pablo L Cortes - A20339462
-	Enrique Escribano - A20339698
+Enrique Escribano

 ***USAGE***

-to compile, just type:    make
+To compile, just type:    make

-to run the first test case(after compiled), type: ./test_assign3 and the second one, type: ./test_expr
+To run the first test case(after compiled), type: ./test_assign3 and the second one, type: ./test_expr

 ps.- it will remain some warnings about difference in pointers const char *const and *char. anyway, it works correctly.